rapid7/metasploit-framework/How-to-use-command-stagers.md

 127.0.0.1+%26%26+[Malicious commands]
 ```

 We do that in execute_command using [HttpClient](https://github.com/rapid7/metasploit-framework/wiki/How-to-Send-an-HTTP-Request-Using-HTTPClient).
-Notice there is actually some character filtering involved to get the exploit working correctly, which is expected:
+Notice there is actually some bad character filtering involved to get the exploit working correctly, which is expected:

 ```ruby
 def filter_bad_chars(cmd)